 - Before kneading, cover your shaggy dough with plastic wrap and let sit for 20 to 30 minutes.

 - Scrape the dough out onto a lightly-oiled surface.
-With lightly oiled hands, fold the dough toward you, then stretch it back by pushing dough with the heel of your hand in a rolling motion.
+With lightly oiled hands, fold the dough toward you, then stretch it back by gently pushing dough with the heel of your hand in a rolling motion.
 Give the dough a quarter turn and repeat.

 - If the dough is very sticky, do not add any flour.
 Instead, use a lightly-oiled pastry scraper to scrape, push and fold the dough toward you while kneading.
 Very lightly oil the counter and your hands just enough to get the stickiness under control.

 - It will be messy and sticky.
 That’s OK.
 With time and patience, the dough will come together, becoming less and less sticky as you progress.
 Adding extra flour may make your bread heavy and dense.